Convicted of molesting a child who is now 9 years old, Kentucky man gets life sentence

 A Kenton County man will serve life in prison after being found guilty of sodomizing and sexually abusing a girl under the age of 10, according to media reports.

-Jeremy Bromley, 41, was indicted by a grand jury in July on two counts of sexual abuse and one count of sodomy, according to court records.
+Jeremy Breeden, 41, of Bromley, was indicted by a grand jury in July on two counts of sexual abuse and one count of sodomy, according to court records.
 In April, a Kenton County jury deliberated a little more than an hour to find Breeden guilty on all counts, FOX 19 reported.

-The same jury took ten minutes Wednesday to decide on life in prison for Breeden, according to Cincinnati.com.
-A judge followed the jury’s recommendation.
+The same jury took ten minutes to decide on life in prison for Breeden, according to Cincinnati.com.
+A judge followed the jury’s recommendation Tuesday.

 The young girl, who is now 9 years old, said Breeden performed oral sex on her at Breeden’s home last year, Local 12 reported.
 She also said Breeden put her hand on his penis and “tongue kissed” her, according to Local 12.